- Glossary

 Cart abandonment rate: When customers add items to their digital cart but don’t complete the transaction at high rates, e-commerce vendors need to figure out why.
 A relevant target KPI could be, “Reduce abandonment rate among return shoppers by 10% within 3 months.”

-Average order value (AOV): A metric that affects brick and mortar stores as well, AOV is a popular focus of KPIs in the retail industry.
+Average order value (AOV): A metric that affects brick and mortar stores as well, AOV is a popular focus of KPI in the retail industry.
 An example target KPI related to AOV might read, “Increase AOV by $15 within 2 quarters.”

 Engagement: As with any sector that relies on consumer spending, engagement is critical.
-For e-commerce, KPIs tend to focus on topics like omnichannel effectiveness.
+For e-commerce, KPI tend to focus on topics like omnichannel effectiveness.
 A sample target KPI could read, “Increase email open rate by 15% within 4 months.”

 Energy